Sociologist of Culture and Globalization

 About

 Jun (Philip) Fang is an Assistant Professor of Sociology at Colby College.
 He received his Ph.D. in sociology from Northwestern University.
 As a cultural sociologist studying China’s engagement with the West, he broadly addresses how contrasting forces of nationalism and globalization shape processes of creative production.
-His book project, titled When China Meets Hollywood: Global Collaboration and State Intervention in a Creative Industry, is an ethnography of how Chinese and Hollywood studios co-produce films, exploring the interplay of culture, markets, and politics.
-His research has been published in Poetics and Qualitative Sociology, among other journals, and has won fellowships from the Mellon Foundation/American Council of Learned Societies.
-Previously, he taught at the College of William & Mary and wrote columns for the China editions of The New York Times and Bloomberg Businessweek.
+His book project, When China Meets Hollywood, is an ethnography of how Chinese and Hollywood studios coproduce global movies, exploring the interplay of art, markets, and the state.
+His research has been published in the American Sociological Review, Qualitative Sociology, and Poetics, among other journals.
+He has won fellowships from the Mellon Foundation/American Council of Learned Societies and elsewhere.
+A former columnist, he wrote on culture and education for various media outlets.

 Special Issue of the Journal of Chinese Sociology